trinodb/trino.io/ecosystem/driver.md

 {% include_relative drivers-intro.md %}

-{% assign category="driver" %}
+{% assign owner="trinodb" %}

 ## Official Drivers
-Official drivers are maintained and ran with the support of official organizations.
+Official drivers are maintained by the Trino project community.

 {% include toolslist.html %}

-{% assign category="driver_unofficial" %}
+{% assign owner="other" %}

-## Community Drivers
+## Other drivers
-Community drivers are maintained by open source developers and volunteers.
+Community drivers are developed and supported by open-source contributors.

 {% include toolslist.html %}